 }

-disp_sync_gdma Component
+disp_sync_gdma.c

 In the implementation of disp_sync_gdma.c, the function disp_gdma_dsc_init sequentially creates V Lines × H Stages DMA descriptors.
 For each different H/VLINE Stage, it assigns various memory-to-memory operation attributes and write addresses, outputting HSYNC_ACT, VSYNC_ACT, and DEACT signals to the LCD panel, along with the pixel data from the VRAM buffer.
 These descriptors are stored in a non-cacheable memory region, with the variable name s_sDecLCD and attribute declaration as NVT_NONCACHEABLE.
 This means that when the CPU writes data to these memory addresses, the data bypasses the CPU's data cache and is written directly to memory.
 During the interrupt service routine, when handling the Blank event, the program updates the starting address parameters of all VACT.HACT DMA descriptors to switch to different VRAM buffers.
 This approach avoids the need to repeatedly call the SCB_CleanDCache_by_Addr function to refresh the starting address parameters, thus improving the efficiency of switching between different VRAM buffers.